jtpack/Blue-and-Pink-Synth-Editor/README.md

   - `pip install -e ~/nymphes-osc`
     - _Note: On Windows you may need to replace ~ with the full path to your home directory_

-## 4. Install NymphesEdit in the virtual environment as an editable package
+## 4. Install Blue-and-Pink-Synth-Editor in the virtual environment as an editable package
 - `pip install -e .`

-## 5. Run NymphesEdit
+## 5. Run Blue-and-Pink-Synth-Editor
-- `python -m nymphes_edit`
+- `python -m blue_and_pink_synth_editor`

 ## 6. Compile an executable binary
--   `pyinstaller NymphesEdit.spec`
+-   `pyinstaller BlueAndPinkSynthEditor.spec`

 When the build finishes, the executable will be found in the dist folder.
-- On macOS this will be dist/NymphesEdit.app
+- On macOS this will be dist/BlueAndPinkSynthEditor.app
-  - You can ignore the dist/NymphesEdit folder.
+  - You can ignore the dist/BlueAndPinkSynthEditor folder
-- On Windows, you need both dist/NymphesEdit.exe and the dist/_internal folder.
-  - Windows Defender or other anti-virus software may interfere with compilation or incorrectly flag the compiled executable as a virus
-    - This is an issue related to pyinstaller
-      - Do not worry: you have not created a virus